syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Axis.md

 ![](Axis_images/axis_img27.png)

-You can modify the position of the axis title either inside or outside the chart area using the property **position**.
+You can modify the position of the axis title either inside or outside the chart area using the property **Position**.
 By default, it will be placed outside the chart area.
-In addition, you can also change the alignment of the title to near, far and center by **alignment** property, using **offset** property you can change the position with respect to pixels.
+In addition, you can also change the alignment of the title to near, far and center by **Alignment** property, using **Offset** property you can change the position with respect to pixels.

 {% highlight cshtml %}